mkoelle/robinhood-playground/README.md

 ## analytics

-`node analysis/day-report` - reports on how the purchases the app has made today have trended since they were purchased
+`node analysis/run day-report` - reports on how the purchases the app has made today have trended since they were purchased

-`node analysis/strategy-perf-overall` - how have each of the strategies trended over the last 7 days?  by avgTrend and percUp
+`node analysis/run strategy-perf-overall` - how have each of the strategies trended over the last 7 days?  by avgTrend and percUp

-`node analysis/strategy-perf-today` - of the strategies that have recorded picks today, how have they trended?
+`node analysis/run strategy-perf-today` - of the strategies that have recorded picks today, how have they trended?

+--

+`node analysis/run past-on-today` - look at strategy-perf-overall... if you were to have enabled the top 10 avgPerc and top 10 percUp strategies, how well would they have done today?